-While walking around Paris for the last month, I’ve been fascinated by the highly fossiliferous limestone that comprises so many of its iconic structures.
+While walking around Paris for the last month, I’ve became fascinated by the highly fossiliferous limestone that comprises so many of its iconic structures.
 At one point I thought, Hmm… The City of Light is built with materials of death.
 I had no idea how much farther that thought would take me.

 - Surface — streets, buildings, parks